ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

 <!-- @Luis: work on the app we built yesterday -->

-Codealong:
-  - OPTIONS:
-    - option1: add a counter to the Header
+Codealong: add a counter to the Header
-    - option2: add a counter to a component that repeats multiple times (ex.
-User, Movie)
-  - display a message: "Number of times that the user has clicked: XXXX"
+  - display a message: "Number of likes: XXXX"
   - add button
   - add onClick event
   - Explain different patterns (before implementing the function):